Bar (river morphology)

+Mid-channel bars

-A mid-channel bar, is also often referred to as a braid bar because they are often found in braided river channels.
+A mid-channel bar is also often referred to as a braid bar because they are often found in braided river channels.
 Braided river channels are broad and shallow and found in areas where sediment is easily eroded like at a glacial outwash, or at a mountain front with high sediment loads.
 These types of river systems are associated with high slope, sediment supply, stream power, shear stress, and bed load transport rates.
 Braided rivers have complex and unpredictable channel patterns, and sediment size tends to vary among streams.
 It is these features that are responsible for the formations of braid bars.
 Braided streams are often overfed with massive amounts of sediment which creates multiple stream channels within one dominant pair of flood bank plains.
 These channels are separated by mid-channel or braid bars.
 Anastomosing river channels also create mid-channel bars, however they are typically vegetated bars, making them more permanent than the bars found in a braided river channel which have high rates of change because of the large amounts of non-cohesive sediment, lack of vegetation, and high stream powers found in braided river channels.

 Bars can also form mid-channel due to snags or logjams.
 For example, if a stable log is deposited mid-channel in a stream, this obstructs the flow and creates local flow convergence and divergence.
 This causes erosion on the upstream side of the obstruction and deposition on the downstream side.
 The deposition that occurs on the downstream side can create a central bar, and an arcuate bar can be formed as flow diverges upstream of the obstruction.
 Continuous deposition downstream can build up the central bar to form an island.
 Eventually the logjam can become partially buried, which protects the island from erosion, allowing for vegetation to begin to grow, and stabilize the area even further.
 Over time, the bar can eventually attach to one side of the channel bank and merge into the flood plain.